psu-arts-arch-3/art-203/unit-2/lesson-3/assignment-narrative-mockup.md

 #### Step 5.
 Create the mobile layout

 Start with general sections and big colored rectangles to divid up the content, and expand your artboard as needed.

 Add some images and icons!
 Illustrator is great for drawing simple icons and decorations.
 If you haven't used Illustrator before, check out Lynda's [Illustrator CC 2017 Essential Training](https://www.lynda.com/Illustrator-tutorials/Illustrator-CC-2017-Essential-Training/578066-2.html) — especially section five: "Drawing Basic Shapes."

-Review the project description at the top of the page.
+Review the project description earlier in this lesson.

 #### Step 6.
 Create the desktop layout

 Duplicate the mobile layout so you don't have to create everything again.

 1. Zoom out and select the entire mobile layout with the Selection tool \(V\).
 2. Hold Option/Alt and drag the content over to your second artboard.
 Alternatively use Edit &gt;&gt;&gt; Copy, Edit &gt;&gt;&gt; Paste

 Now you just have to resize your content sections and move things around until it looks good!
 You may want to add additional content to this larger view, but you don't have too.

 #### Step 7.
 Export